axu2/improved-seam-carving/README.md

 Below top is a 512-by-342 pixel image; below left and right are the results after removing 200 vertical seams using two different methods.
 The first method is the one taught in many CS curriculums, including mine.
 The second method should have been taught as well, since it's a better algorithm that preserves the water gradient and bench supports.

+In this notebook, I will be implementing both methods using numpy and scikit-image.

 <img src="doub_bench3_comp.jpg" alt="seam" width=500>

 For more details, read the original [seam carving paper](http://www.faculty.idc.ac.il/arik/SCWeb/imret/index.html)